pmcgrath/pmcgrath.github.com/_posts/2015-03-19-getting-started-with-clojure.markdown

 curl -v -w '\n' http://localhost:3000
 ```

-This is a very basic web app and there are much better tools for creating web apps\api applications.
+This is a very basic web app and there are much richer tools for creating web apps\api applications, such as [Compojure](https://github.com/weavejester/compojure) and [Luminus](http://www.luminusweb.net/).

 # Editors